jeffhsarti/1global-backend-challenge/README.md

 ## 🚀 How to execute the project

-### 0. Setup environment variables
+### 0. Environment setup

-Copy the contents of the `.env.example` file to a `.env` and fill the blank variables with their respective and correct values.
+- Copy the contents of the `.env.example` file to a `.env`.
+- Fill the blank variables with their respective and correct values.

 ### 1. Build & Run with Docker